rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

    :scope: module
    :tags: numerics

-   This guideline applies when an ArithmeticExpression is used with operands whose types evaluates integer or floating-point types.
+   This guideline applies when an `ArithmeticExpression` is used with operands of integer type.

    .. rationale::
       :id: rat_vLFlPWSCHRje
       :status: draft

-      The built-in semantics for these expressions can result in panics, or silent wraparound when overflow, underflow, or division by zero occurs.
-It is better to explicitly declare what should happen during these events with checked arithmetic functions.
+      The built-in semantics for these expressions can result in panics, or silent wraparound upon overflow or division by zero occurs.
+It is recommended to explicitly declare what should happen during these events with checked arithmetic functions.

    .. non_compliant_example::
       :id: non_compl_ex_0XeioBrgfh5z